Roundup

 Best for: the cheapest Google SERP requests at low-to-mid volume

-Serper has the most generous free tier on this list - 2,500 requests/month - with response times around 1-2 seconds.
+Serper has the most generous free tier on this list - 2,500 free credits - with response times around 1-2 seconds.
 For Google-only SERP work at low volume, it's the easiest entry point.

 The tradeoff is scope.
 Serper covers Google results only - no other data types, no AI Overviews.
 Add Amazon, Maps, or Jobs to your pipeline and you're managing a second account and a second API key.